colefairbanks/trees-clientchurn/README.md

-# Predicting Client Churn for Banks Using Tree-Based ML
+# Predicting Client Churn for Banks Using Decision Tree Algorithms

 *Binary Classification Using Tree-Based ML Methods*